-How to Donate on Giving Tuesday to Make an Impact
+How to Donate on Giving Tuesday: 10 Ways to Help

 How to give on Giving Tuesday

 When Giving Tuesday originally launched in 2012, it was a movement created with the intention to inspire people to donate to and support causes they believe in.
-Seven years later, Giving Tuesday is still a day for individuals to rally together to support their community, empower each other, and raise as much money for social good as possible.
+Today, Giving Tuesday is still a day for individuals to rally together to support their community, empower each other, and raise as much money for social good as possible.

 Giving Tuesday is the perfect day to donate money to a cause you believe in.
 With over 1.5 million nonprofits in the United States alone, there are countless ways to give back and make a difference.
 Fortunately, with the help of online fundraising, giving is easier than ever before.

 If you’re busy and you don’t have a lot of time to devote to researching places to donate on Giving Tuesday, charities can always benefit from cash donations.
 Just be sure to check that the charity you’re donating to is verified and deemed legitimate by GuideStar before you make your donation.
-Through GuideStar, you should be able to pull up each specific charity’s 990 form, which outlines exactly how funds are allocated for the charity.
+GuideStar provides a plethora of information, including each specific charity’s 990 form which outlines exactly how funds are allocated for the charity.

 Volunteering for a local organization is an impactful way to give back to your community.
 Here are a few ways you can find volunteer opportunities: